mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Elastic Loading Balancing

-ELB is a highly available service that distributes traffic across Amazon EC2 instances and includes options that provideflexibility and control of incoming requests tot Amazon EC2 instances.
+ELB is a highly available service that distributes traffic across Amazon EC2 instances and includes options that provide flexibility and control of incoming requests to Amazon EC2 instances.

+It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.

 Types of Load Balancers

-1. internet-facing load balancers.
-    It receives a public DNS name that clients can use to send requests to your application.
-The DBS servers resolve the DBS name to your load balancer's public IP address.

-    it's best practice to reference a load balancer by its DNS name, instead of by the IP address of the load balancer, in order to provide a single, stable entry point.

-2. internal load balancers.
-    Works in EC2 VPCs with private subnets

-3. Https load balancers
-    In order to use SSL, you must install an SSL certificate on the load balancer that it uses to terminate the connection and then decrypt requests from clients before endign requests tot the back-end Amazon Ec2 instances.

-Listeners proteocols: HTTP, HTTPS, TCP, SSL
+1. **Application Load Balancer**
+    - is best suited for load balancing of HTTP and HTTPS traffic and provides advanced request routing targeted at the delivery of modern application architectures, including microservices and containers.
+    - Operating at the individual request level (Layer 7), Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.
+2. **Network Load Balancer**
+    - is best suited for load balancing of TCP traffic where extreme performance is required.
+    - Operating at the connection level (Layer 4), Network Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) and is capable of handling millions of requests per second while maintaining ultra-low latencies.
+    - Network Load Balancer is also optimized to handle sudden and volatile traffic patterns.
+3. **Classic Load Balancer**
+    - It provides basic load balancing across multiple Amazon EC2 instances and operates at both the request level and connection level.
+    - Classic Load Balancer is intended for applications that were built within the EC2-Classic network.

 Configuring Elastic Load Balancing